-As a charitable company limited by guarantee, Brunel Academies Trust (Brunel) previously known as Brunel SEN MAT (BSM) governance is undertaken in the same way as any other registered company.
+As a charitable company limited by guarantee, Brunel Academies Trust (Brunel) governance is undertaken in the same way as any other registered company.
 Please refer to the Brunel Board Structure diagram.

 There are three layers of governance, as set out below:

 The Trust Members (up to a total of 5) are the original subscribers to the Trust’s Memorandum of Association.

 They are financially responsible for the Trust.

 They have an overview of the governance arrangement of the Trust but are not involved in its day to day management.